fukingwa/weiboscope3.0/README.md

 java -Dwebdriver.chrome.driver=[PATH TO]chromedriver -jar [PATH to]selenium-server-standalone-3.141.59.jar -sessionTimeout 57868143

-5) Setup .pgpass in the home directory, in which your psql username and password are stored
+5) Setup .pgpass in the home directory, in which your PostgreSQL database username and password are stored

-6) Create a new directory and put the envirnoment R image file WB.RData in there
+6) Create a new directory and put the envirnoment R image file WB.RData in there.
+The R image containss four variables:
+DB_NAME = database name
+DB_UNAME = database user name
+HOSTIP = IP address of the database token = a array of tokens used to check "permission_denied"

-7) Run R in the command line and execute in the console: source("https://raw.githubusercontent.com/fukingwa/weiboscope3.0/main/weiboscope_scraper.R")
+7) Run R in the command line/desktop and execute in the console: source("https://raw.githubusercontent.com/fukingwa/weiboscope3.0/main/weiboscope_scraper.R")

 8) Login Weibo (need smartphone to scan QR code) in the pop window when you are asked.
 Press  any key to continue